-But if you’re keen to make a quick buck, having an advert splashed over your paintwork could bring in a tidy sum.
+But if you’re keen to make a quick buck, having an advertisement splashed over your car could bring in a tidy sum.

-The first thing you need to know about car wraps or advertising posters is that they are temporary.
-They are applied on clean metal and can be peeled off when you are done with them.
+What you should know about car wraps or advertising posters is that they're temporary.
+They're applied on clean metal and you can peel them off when your contract ends.

-The application is done at a professional garage and can take from 10 minutes to a whole day depending on the scale of the transfers being attached to your car.
+A professional garage should complete the application.
+This can take from 10 minutes to a whole day depending on the scale of the transfers being attached to your car.

 Who pays for car advertisements?

-Occasionally, a car advertising company will contact potential customers directly.
+Sometimes a car advertising company contacts potential customers directly.
 Usually leaving their calling card through the front door, via email or even popping a leaflet under the windscreen.

-However, in most cases it’ll be down to the motorist to source a company that is active in this market.
+But in most cases it’s down to the motorist to source a company that's active in this market.
 This isn’t hard given that the active ones, by definition, are fairly visible.

-There is no shortage of firms who will pay to have their company logo or latest special deal plastered over your car, van or even motorcycle.
+There's no shortage of companies who want to pay to have their company logo or latest special deal wrapped on your car, van or motorcycle.

-Note that payment will typically be made by BACS after completion of the contract term, which could be a month after the advertising is removed from the vehicle.
+Payment is typically made by the bankers' automated clearing system (BACS) after completion of the contract term.
+This could happen a month after the advertising is removed from the car.

-Alternatively, payment could be completed in stages, say 30 per cent of the total after one month, with the remainder paid after the second month of a two-month contract.
+Payment could also be completed in stages.
+Say 30% of the total after 1 month, with the rest paid after the second month of a 2-month contract.

-As for what you would be promoting, the range is wide.
-Recent campaigns have included everything from Burger King to Meatless Farm.
+As for what you'd be promoting, the range is wide.
+Campaigns have included everything from Burger King to Meatless Farm.

-‘Caveat emptor’ is a common legal term, literally meaning ‘buyer beware’.
+‘Caveat emptor’ is a common legal term, meaning ‘buyer beware’.

-Nowadays, it’s best to be aware of the potential to be ripped off by unscrupulous-minded individuals and firms who masquerade as legitimate service providers.
+It’s best to be aware of the potential to be ripped off by individuals and firms who masquerade as legitimate service providers.

-The internet is rife with examples of people being suckered into passing over sizable sums of cash.
+The internet is rife with examples of people tricked into passing over sizable sums of cash.
 And in return, a promise of a windfall.
 Or even worse, handing over the keys to their car, never to see it again.

 In short, do not respond to unsolicited emails.
 Do not hand over any cash or pass on your bank details, and only contact reliable companies.

-It’s also worth taking note of what is advertised on your car.
+It’s also worth taking note of what's advertised on your car.
 Don’t get fooled into promoting offensive content.

-Not only could this lead to your vehicle being targeted by people who object, but it could place you in a tricky position with the authorities.
+This is because it could lead to your car being targeted by people who object.
+Or, it could place you in a tricky position with the authorities.

 Who can have car advertising?

 For a start, you can only permit advertising on a car you that you legally own.
-You’ll need to check with your provider if you have the car on a hire purchase agreement.
+You'd need to check with your provider if you have the car on a hire purchase agreement.

-Young entrepreneurs should bear in mind that they invariably need to hold a full, clean licence and they must be the legal owner of their vehicle.
+Young entrepreneurs should bear in mind that they need to hold a full, clean licence and they must be the legal owner of their car.

 'Hands-on’ is the attribute that car wrap advertising companies look for in an advertising motorist.